 You notice that being inclusive is becoming more and more important in today’s society.

 You make a proposal on how to reflect this in our vision, values and processes.
+3) Distinguishes and addresses complex interests and internal tensions and offers suggestions to solve them.

 You notice the team is getting demotivated because they are working on a project with many repetitive tasks, still this project is of great commercial importance for Elements.

 You find a solution for both the team challenge as the commercial importance.
+4) Has a “business”-mindset and asks critical commercial questions.

 You inquire about what steps have been taken to increase commercial success.